hightemp/obsidian-grid-view/README.md

 # Obsidian grid view

-Excel like table for wolking with csv files.
+Excel like table for working with csv files.

 `grid-view`